-Man to face court for allegedly 3D printing firearms
+Sydney man to face court for allegedly 3D printing firearms

 The man was arrested in Waverly yesterday and is due to face court today.

-Police said that they seized “four imitation pistols” including a 3D-printed small Glock, a 3D-printed Glock and a 3D-printed Sig 250.
+Police said that they seized four imitation pistols” including a 3D-printed small Glock, a 3D-printed Glock and a 3D-printed Sig 250.
 The police said they had also seized two air pistols, computer equipment, and two 3D printers.

 “A 27-year-old man was arrested at the location and taken to Waverley Police Station, where he was charged with cause advertisement for firearms to be published, possess digital blueprint for manufacture of firearms, manufacture pistol without licence/permit, and possess less than three unregistered firearms, one is prohibited/pistol,” a NSW Police statement said.